PARISH PASTORAL COUNCIL

 The Worship Commission services the parish in the areas of Liturgy and Ecumenism, always striving to protect the integrity of the Liturgy and Worship Environment.
 Responsibilities include, but are not limited to, discerning parish worship/liturgical/prayer needs, planning and preparing liturgical events and celebrations, fostering an atmosphere of hospitality and harmony in all aspects of its work and updating members with knowledge necessary to function effectively.

 Since evangelization is at the heart of the Parish, the Evangelization Committee invites all people to a full and active life of faith, sharing in the mission of the Church.
-Evangelization inspires all that a parish does and is the foundation of its very identity.
-The Committee is a direct committee of the Parish Pastoral Council and serves as a catalyst for the total evangelizing effort in the parish.
-The committee works seamlessly with the pastor, pastoral staff, Parish Pastoral Council, and the parish commissions to ensure that evangelization is the parish priority and is integrated into all areas of parish life.
+Spreading the good news of the salvation of Jesus Christ inspires all that a parish does and is the foundation of its very identity.
+The Committee is directly responsible to the Parish Pastoral Council and serves as a catalyst for the total evangelizing effort in the parish.
+The committee works seamlessly with the pastor, pastoral staff, Parish Pastoral Council, the parish commissions, and all Faith Formation endeavors to ensure that evangelization is the parish priority and is integrated into all areas of parish life.
 The committee meets on a regular basis.
-If interested, please contact the Parish Office.

 Completing a Protecting God’s Children workshop is a requirement of the Archdiocese of Detroit for adult volunteers (18 and over) working with children in any capacity.
 Teens who are 17 or younger and working with children need to complete a Called to Serve workshop.
 Many classes are offered all over the diocese.
 Simply go to www.virtus.org and click on “Registration”.